 The Sons of Confederate Veterans does not condone, allow, or accept racism in any form, nor are we aligned or allied with any hate groups of any kind.
 The Confederate Army and Navy included members of all races and ethnicities, including thousands of African-Americans, Hispanics, Native Americans, and even some Asians.
 To better understand the purpose and objectives of the Sons of Confederate Veterans and Camp 458, please examine this website, read our newsletters, review our official Camp Constitution and By-Laws here, attend our meetings, or drop us a line.

-Camp #458 has regular monthly meetings each month at 11:00 AM in the Wings of Freedom Hall of The Bomber Restaurant located at 13515 SE McLoughlin in Milwaukie.
-The next Camp meeting will be held on Saturday, June 1st, 2013!
+Camp #458 has regular monthly meetings each month at 11:00 AM in the Wings of Freedom Hall of The Bomber Restaurant located at 13515 SE McLoughlin in Milwaukie. ***The December Camp meeting location and time has been changed.
+The meeting with start at 3:30pm at Tebo's Restaurant, located at 19120 McLoughlin Blvd, Gladstone, Oregon 97027.
+Our annual Christmas Dinner will be held after our meeting at 5pm at Tebo's.***!
 Please make sure to attend!